kevinboone/Pico7219usb/README.md

 The full (very simple) protocol is defined in the file `prog/protocol.h`.

+## The concept of a "virtual module chain"

+MAX7219 devices are designed to be chained, with each unit controlling an 8x8 grid of LEDs, or perhaps eight 7-segment displays.
+Commercial devices usually come in single (8x8) modules, or groups of four modules.
+Larger displays can be created by chaining the display hardware.
+This firmware assumes an 32x8 display but it can, with simple changes, be adapted to larger chains.

+In practice, though, it's usually necessary to scroll the text, to fit more than a few characters of text. `pico7219usb` provides a "virtual" chain of modules of any length (subject to memory).
+The physical modules can be see as a sliding windows in this virtual chain.

+When the display is scrolled, it is the virtual chain that is scrolled;
+that is, the window offered by the physical display slides along the virtual display.
+The virtual display is sized in modules, not pixels because, Heaven knows, the math is hard enough already.

+Operations that display text, or switch LEDs on and off, automatically expand the virtual display.
+So, for example, if the LED at row=1, column=200 is turned on, the virtual dislay is expanded to 26 modules.
+When the display is scrolled, all 26 modules scroll, and any LEDs that were lit on the left-hand edge are re-lit on the right-hand edge.

+Writing new text, or setting additional LEDs, does not cause the virtual chain to shrink, only to expand.
+The virtual chain starts off the same size as the physical module chaing (usual four 8x8 modules); this situation can only be restored by sending a reset code.

+In practice, the complexity of virtual modules and what-not is invisible to the user, if the firmware is used in the documented way.

+## Installing the firmware

+1. Download the UF2 file from the "Releases" section of the GitHub page.

+2. Hold down the BOOTSEL button on the Pico, while connecting it to a computer's USB port

+3. Copy the UF2 file to the Pico's filesystem.
+In most modern operating systems, the filesystem should be mounted automatically when the USB cable is connected.

+4. As soon as the copy has completed (usually a few seconds), the firmware should start autoamtically, and the computer should detect that a new USB serial device has been connected.

+5. Consider whether you need to fiddle with the computer's modem settings (see below).

 ## Building the firmware

+You shouldn't need to build the firmware from source, unless you want to change something.

 To build the firmware, you'll need the official Raspberry Pi Pico software development kit, and all its dependencies.
 Then the build